fabitosh/fabitosh.github.io/notes/keyboard.md

 ### Create a Windows-like Swiss German Layout
 [Ukelele](https://software.sil.org/ukelele/) helps us adjust Keyboard layouts to our needs.
 Whilst doing that, I took the liberty of removing the dead key behaviour (wait for the next keystroke and potentially modify that character) for keys such as `~`.
+Store the file in `~/Library/Keyboard Layouts/` and restart the machine.
+The new layout should be available in the Keyboard settings.

 > todo: upload .keylayout file